Creationists vs. Science: The Situation in France

-In our first article, we discussed the difficulties associated with training teachers to effectively convey knowledge about evolutionary theory.
-Unfortunately, there is another practical difficulty, this one related to creationism.
+In our first article, we discussed the challenges associated with training teachers to effectively convey knowledge about the theory of evolution.
+Unfortunately, there is another practical challenge, this one related to creationism.

-Carpeaux (Musée d'Orsay): Imperial France bringing light to the world and protecting agriculture and science.
+Carpeaux (Musée d’Orsay): Imperial France Bringing Light to the World and Protecting Agriculture and the Sciences.

 Carpeaux/Wikimedia, CC BY

-Christian creationism has become less prominent, particularly since John Paul II wrote that "new knowledge leads us to recognize that the theory of evolution is more than just a hypothesis," followed by Pope Francis in 2014: "evolution in nature is not incompatible with the notion of creation."
-Even if these positions are not particularly divisive, the impact of Christian prejudices persists in more or less visible forms, and it is extremely difficult for science to completely free itself from them.
+Christian creationism has become less prominent, especially since John Paul II wrote that “new knowledge leads us to recognize the theory of evolution as more than just a hypothesis,” a view echoed by Pope Francis in 2014: “evolution in nature is not incompatible with the concept of creation.”
+Even though these positions are not particularly divisive, the impact of Christian prejudices persists in more or less visible forms, and it is extremely difficult for science to free itself from them entirely.

-work on altruism by Martin Nowak, with slightly different positions in this field of research.
+works on altruism by Martin Nowak, with perspectives that are somewhat unconventional in this field of research.

 The Atlas of Creation.